© Crown copyright 2019

 Initial Marketing Authorisation applications

-After EU Exit, to market a product in the UK, an initial MA application will need to be submitted to the MHRA and will go through a national assessment.
+After Brexit, to market a product in the UK, an initial MA application will need to be submitted to the MHRA and will go through a national assessment.
 MHRA will take a streamlined approach to approving UKMA applications that places no greater burden on industry and ensures that patients can access new and innovative medicines at the same time as EU patients.

 The UK will no longer be a part of the EU centralised, mutual recognition and decentralised procedures.